 The bushwalk from the Fitzroy Falls East Rim to the West Rim is ideally done as one-way walk if you’ve got two cars, or if you get dropped off at one end as I was.
 Which I would recommend, as the east rim of Fitzroy Falls is definitely the less spectacular side.
-The start of the walk is not particularly easy to find as doing the East Rim as a one-way walk is not recommended, but there is 4WD track from Nowra Road that joins the Fitzroy Falls East Rim track (it’s about 300m from the main road).
+The start of the walk is not particularly easy to find as doing the East Rim as a one-way walk is not recommended, but there is 4WD track from Nowra Road that connects to the Fitzroy Falls East Rim track (it’s about 300m from the main road).

 From here there is a well-marked track that follows the top of the escarpment, with a number of lookouts over the Yarrunga Creek gorge.
 The first lookout, Yarrunga Lookout, offers broad views over Morton National Park to the south-west, with Mt Carrialoo and the more rounded Mt Moollattoo to the left and Bundanoon in the distance.
 To the other direction (looking north-east) is Fitzroy Falls, which is at the end of the Yarrunga Creek gorge – but is not yet visible.

 A bit further along the track is Valley View Lookout, with views over the Yarrunga Creek gorge again.

 The next viewpoint along the Fitzroy Falls East Rim track is the Lamond Lookout, which offers similar views over the valley.
 Shortly after this lookout is the Warrawong Lookout, and the start of the Janet Cosh Wildflower Walk (named in honour of a local plant collector).
 I’ve walked 2.5km from the start of the walk, with another 1.2k to the Fitzroy Falls Visitor Centre.
 As well as a view over the narrowing gorge, there’s the first sighting of Fitzroy Falls, at the head of the valley.